Carlos Beltrán: 2012

-On June 1, in his first game in New York after leaving the Mets, the crowd gave him a standing ovation.
-In one notable moment, a Beltrán batted ball touched the outside part of the foul line but was ruled a foul ball in a game in which former teammate, Johan Santana, was credited with throwing the first no-hitter in Mets' history.
-Two weeks later, on June 15, while batting against another former team in the Kansas City Royals, Beltrán stole second base in the second inning to become the first switch-hitter in MLB history to attain 300 home runs and 300 stolen bases, and the eighth player overall.
+On June 1, in his first game at Citi Field after leaving the Mets, the crowd gave him a standing ovation.
+In one notable moment, a Beltrán batted ball touched the outside part of the foul line but was ruled a foul ball in a game in which former teammate Johan Santana was credited with throwing the first no-hitter in Mets history.
+Two weeks later, on June 15, while batting against another former team in the Kansas City Royals, Beltrán stole second base in the second inning to become the first switch-hitter in major league history to attain 300 home runs and 300 stolen bases, and the eighth player overall.

-In a June 29 home game versus the Pittsburgh Pirates, he recorded a single in the third inning for his 2,000th hit, becoming the 270th player in MLB history to do so.
+In a June 29 home game versus the Pittsburgh Pirates, he recorded a single in the third inning for his 2,000th hit, becoming the 270th player in major league history to do so.
 The day after he got his 2,000th hit, Beltrán collected his 400th double, becoming the 170th player to do so.
 Beltrán also participated in that year's Home Run Derby.

 The Mets announced on June 18, 2012, that Beltrán was selected as the starting center fielder for 50th Anniversary Mets All-Time Team.

-In the 2012 National League Wild Card Game, his first postseason game since 2006, Beltrán had 1 hit in 4 at-bats, scoring a run in the 4th inning.
+In the 2012 National League Wild Card Game, his first postseason game since 2006, Beltrán had 1 hit in 4 at bats, scoring a run in the 4th inning.
 In the NLDS against the Nationals, Beltrán went 8–18 at the plate with 2 home runs and 4 RBI.
-Down 5–7 in the 9th inning in game 5 of the NLDS, Beltrán hit a leadoff double off of Drew Storen, eventually scoring two outs later on a Daniel Descalso single.
+Down 5–7 in the 9th inning in Game 5, Beltrán hit a leadoff double off of Drew Storen, eventually scoring two outs later on a Daniel Descalso single.
 The Cardinals would win the game 9–7.

 In the 2012 National League Championship Series, Beltrán batted .300 with 2 RBI and 2 stolen bases.
-He played in 6 of the 7 games in the series, missing most of game 3 and all of game 4 after suffering a knee injury.
-Playing in his 3rd NLCS game 7 in his career, Beltrán went 1–4 at the plate as the Cardinals lost 0–9 to the Giants.
+He played in 6 of the 7 games in the series, missing most of Game 3 and all of Game 4 after suffering a knee injury.
+Playing in the third NLCS Game 7 of his career, Beltrán went 1–4 at the plate as the Cardinals lost 9-0 to the Giants.